What are you expecting to get from Matt Duchene if you trade for him?

-They were in the Ilya Kovalchuk sweepstakes before he decided to stay in Russia, and swapped 200-foot player Brandon Saad for the offensive upside of Artemi Panarin, so Duchene is a reasonable target to expect them to want to chase as well.
+They were in the Ilya Kovalchuk sweepstakes before he decided to stay in Russia, and swapped 200-foot player Brandon Saad for the offensive upside of Artemi Panarin.
+Duchene is a target they’re chasing as well.

 Between Atkinson, Panarin, Josh Anderson, Nick Foligno, Boone Jenner and a fast-charging 22-year-old Oliver Bjorkstrand, there is a good amount of scoring punch on Columbus’ wings — if they can add another top-six centre it would lock in a pretty quick lineup with lots of potential to keep the flow from 2016-17.

 What could the Blue Jackets offer: Here’s a case of a team that could give the Avalanche back an NHL defenceman in Ryan Murray.
-Remember, as poor as Colorado was last season, the roster isn’t a wasteland with talents like Nathan MacKinnon, Gabriel Landeskog and Tyson Barrie.
-They probably have at least some motivation to try and and get better now.
+As poor as Colorado was last season, there is interesting talent still there such as Nathan MacKinnon, Gabriel Landeskog and Tyson Barrie.
+There is some interest to try and and get better now.

 Murray, 23, was the second overall pick from 2012 and might be a nice complement to the smaller, more offensively inclined Barrie on the back end.
-Murray is on the last year of his contract, but is a controllable asset for a while yet with four NHL seasons under his belt.
+Murray is on the last year of his contract after which he’ll become an RFA and is still three seasons away from being UFA eligible.

 Based on the asking price buzz, the Avs wouldn’t likely do a one-for-one here, so Columbus would have to be open for more.
 Maybe Colorado would be after one of those aforementioned wingers, with Bjorkstrand the youngest of them all and someone who could be a top-six winger as soon as this season.
 It really comes down to how aggressive the Blue Jackets will be versus how content they are with the pieces and development curves already in place.

-With a fully-stocked cupboard of defencemen, the most-connected team to Duchene is probably the Carolina Hurricanes, who themselves have a need for scoring up front they’ve tried to address with depth pickups Marcus Kruger and Justin Williams this summer.
+With a fully-stocked cupboard of defencemen, one of the most-connected teams to Duchene is the Carolina Hurricanes, who themselves have a need for scoring up front they’ve tried to address with depth pickups Marcus Kruger and Justin Williams this summer.
 They still don’t have that game-breaker though.

-While the Canes figure to have the defencemen to offer up to the Avs, he would be a No. 1 pivot in Carolina, which may not be the ideal place for him right now.
-Victor Rask had another pretty good 45-point season, but is not a lead guy — if the Hurricanes pick up Duchene, they’d be hoping for him to get up to at least 60 again.
-Acquiring Duchene would either move Jordan Staal to the third line, Rask to the wing, or perhaps Rask is involved the other way.
+The Canes figure to have the defencemen to offer up to the Avs and on this roster he would be a No. 1 pivot, which may not be the ideal place for him right now.
+Victor Rask had another pretty good 45-point season, but is not a lead guy — if the Hurricanes pick up Duchene, they’d be expecting him to get up to at least 60 again.
+Acquiring Duchene would either move Jordan Staal to the third line, Rask to the wing, or perhaps Rask is involved in the trade going the other way.

-There’s a lot to choose from here for the Avs, but the bigger question is how Duchene fits into Carolina’s roster and what he’ll bing for the price being asked.
-The fact he’s two years away from being a UFA could also freak out a team that’s already paying Staal $6 million per for the long term, has a number of notable RFAs coming up after next season, and also has Jeff Skinner hitting UFA status after 2018-19.
+There’s a lot to choose from here for the Avs, but the bigger question is how Duchene fits into Carolina’s roster and what he’ll bring for the price being asked.
+The fact he’s two years away from being a UFA could also freak out a team that’s already paying Staal $6 million per for the long term, has committed big dollars to its prized defence corps, and also has Jeff Skinner hitting UFA status after 2018-19.